Last updated on August 18th, 2023 at 02:20 pmJump to Recipe

 - Drain green beans and immediately place them under cold water.
 Drain cold water and set green beans aside.

 - Add cream of mushroom soup to a large bowl.
-Add milk and chicken broth, stir to combine.
+Add milk and chicken broth, and stir to combine.

 - Add finely diced onion, garlic, thyme, paprika, and ground black pepper.
 Stir to combine.

 - Add the green beans to the bowl, cheddar cheese, and 1 cup of French fried onions.

 - Stir well to combine and add the mixture to the prepared baking dish.

 - In this category, we will be using ingredients from the "Topping" list.

 - Sprinkle the remaining 1 cup of cheddar cheese on top of the casserole.